ianding1/ianding1.github.io/_drafts/setup-webpack-react-redux-typescript-eslint.md

 It will create a directory named *my-app-name* in the current directory and use npm as the package manager.
-Note that it prevents you from using other naming styles than the hyphen form like `my-awesome-project`.
+Note that it prevents you from using other naming styles than the hyphen form like *my-awesome-project*.

-An explanation on the options:
+Explanations on the options:

 - `--typescript`: uses TypeScript rather than JavaScript.
-- `--use-npm`: uses npm rather than yarn.
+- `--use-npm`: uses *npm* rather than *yarn*.

-The reason that we use create-react-app to set up the project is that it provides good build tools out of box, and in further you project will only have a single *build tool dependency* on react-scripts in package.json, which allows you to upgrade to newer build tools easily.
-(The library dependencies like react and typescript will still be managed in package.json, though)
+The reason that we use create-react-app to set up the project is that it provides good build tools out of box, including:

-The build tools that it comes with include:

-- Webpack with CSS/image loader, code compressor, etc.
+- Webpack configured with CSS/image loader, code compressor, etc.
+- React with TypeScript
+- HTML index file
 - jest
 - eslint

-A common question is whether to eject the build tools into your project?
+**A common question is whether to eject the build tools into your project?**

-create-react-app hides all the build tools and configurations behind the package called react-scripts to allow for easy upgrades and cleaner dependencies, which, on the other hand, makes it impossible to customize them, one of which you might want to customize is eslint rules.
+create-react-app hides all the build tools and configurations behind the package named *react-scripts* to allow for easy upgrades and cleaner dependencies, which, on the other hand, makes it impossible to customize them, one of which you might want to customize is eslint rules.

-For those who wants more fine-grained control over the build tools, `npm run eject` expands the build tools and configurations into your project and gives you full control over them.
-However, it also makes it But I just find it unnecessary, since the default is good enough for most cases.
+For those who want more fine-grained control over the build tools, `npm run eject` can expand the build tools and configurations into your project and gives you full control over them.
+However, by doing this, you will not be able to easily upgrade the build tool by modifying the package version of *react-scripts* in package.json to the newest.

-**If you want a style checker in your project, it's best not to eject, rather use *standard*, which will be introduced later.**

 ## Set up the style checker

-create-react-app comes with eslint, but it's used for *potential programmatic errors*, not style enforcement, since style checking by itself is not essential in the build process.
-But it's easy for us to set up a style checker, which I recommend using *standard*.
+The project you created comes with an eslint configuration, but it's used for **detecting bad programming habits, not coding style**, since style checking by itself is not essential in the building process.
+However, it's easy for us to set up a style checker, which I recommend using *standard* rather than manually configuring eslint rules.

-The following sections are copied and pasted from its homepage, explaining the reason why I recommended it:
+The following sections are copied and pasted from [its homepage][standardjs], explaining the reason why I recommend it:

 > **Why should I use JavaScript Standard Style?**
+>
 > Adopting standard style means ranking the importance of code clarity and
 > community conventions higher than personal style.
 This might not make sense
 > for 100% of projects and development cultures, however open source can be a